zorian-f/nd013-c1-vision-solution/README.md

     plt.tight_layout()
     plt.show()
 ```
 To get an overall impression also across the different tfRecordfiles we take a random tfRecordfile and also take 10 random recordings within that tfRecord.
 We accomplish that by shuffling both the paths and the dataset.
-What the output looks-like can be seen in [10_samples.png](https://github.com/zorian-f/nd013-c1-vision-solution/blob/43f6f073110518c866b4cbcb5bae566810c64ca9/visualization/10_samples.png).
+For better readability only one Picture is shown here, what the exact output looks-like can be seen in [10_samples.png](https://github.com/zorian-f/nd013-c1-vision-solution/blob/43f6f073110518c866b4cbcb5bae566810c64ca9/visualization/10_samples.png).
 ```python
 import random